DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-1.md

 - High-value areas tend to be urban areas because these have a high number of placement schools and providers.​
 - Schools tend to be larger (with more pupils) as the number of placements correlates with their size. ​

-Therefore, it is likely that our area will not be representative of these characteristics. ​
+Therefore, our area will likely not be representative of these characteristics. ​

-We have decided this is acceptable because our priority is successfully launching the service, and these locations offer the best opportunity. ​
+This is acceptable because our priority is successfully launching the service, and these locations offer the best opportunity. ​

 If evidence suggests our service will operate differently in rural areas, we could extend this analysis to include a secondary rural area.